 Collaborator: Jung Seung-ho

-Toolkit: HTC Vive, LibRosa, Logic Pro X, Magenta, Unity 3D
+Toolkit: Google Cardboard, HTC Vive, LibRosa, Logic Pro X, Magenta, Swift (iOS), Unity 3D

-Drift employs AI-driven technology in order to reimagine the female experience of exploring the city on foot.
-It utilizes a conversational interface built into a touch-activated wireless earpiece.
+Drift is a smart guide for urban discovery.
+It employs AI-driven technology in order to reimagine the female experience of exploring the city on foot.
+It utilizes conversational interaction and a touch-activated wireless earpiece.
 Upon activation, Drift makes predictions in order to algorithmically generate personalized walking paths based on its insights.
 It cross-references multiple sets of data, and it creates unique experiences by drawing upon existing services that provide personality insights.

 Collaborator: Mina Rafiee

-Toolkit: Adobe Creative Cloud, IBM Watson Personality Insights, Sketch
+Toolkit: Adobe Creative Cloud, IBM Watson Conversation, IBM Watson Personality Insights, Sketch

 Music for Solo Performer